Climate change harms health worldwide as millions swelter

 But despite the overall gloom, Anthony Costello, a director at WHO and co-chair of the Lancet Countdown study, said there were “significant glimmers of hope” in the situation.

-The number of weather-related disasters such as hurricanes and floods rose 46% since 2000, but the number of deaths remained stable, suggesting that societies were improving protection measures against environmental catastrophes.
+The number of weather-related disasters such as hurricanes and floods rose 46 per cent since 2000, but the number of deaths remained stable, suggesting that societies were improving protection measures against environmental catastrophes.

-Almost 200 nations will meet in Bonn, Germany, from November 6-17 to work on a "rule book" for the 2015 Paris climate agreement for shifting from fossil fuels.
+Almost 200 nations will meet in Bonn, Germany, from next Monday to November 17 to work on a ‘rule book’ for the 2015 Paris climate agreement for shifting from fossil fuels.

 The Lancet Countdown study did not estimate the total number of deaths from climate change.
 The WHO has previously estimated there could be 250,000 extra deaths a year between 2030 and 2050 because of climate change.